Here are the answers to frequently asked questions about traffic signals:

 d2 = Distance from stop line to the farthest edge of the dilemma zone

-s = Speed limit in miles per hour
+s = Speed limit (miles per hour, kilometers per hour)

-g = Grade as the tangent of the slope angle, where positive is a slope uphill
+g = Grade as the slope, where positive is a slope uphill

 If d2 < d1, there is no dilemma zone.